Embedding theorems of function classes: Proof of sufficiency in Theorem 1.

 \section{Proof of sufficiency in Theorem 1.}

-We will use the following notations. \\ Let a function $f(x)\in L$ have Fourier series (\ref{fourier}).
-Then $S_n(f)$ denotes the $n$-th partial sum of (\ref{fourier}), $V_n(f)$ denotes the de la Vall{\'e}e-Poussin mean and $K_n(x)$ is the Fej{\'e}r kernel, i.e., The following lemmas play the central role in the proof of Theorem 1.
+We will use the following notations. \\ Let series (\ref{fourier}) be the Fourier series of a function $f(x)\in L$.
+Then $S_n(f)$ denotes the $n$-th partial sum of series (\ref{fourier}), $V_n(f)$ denotes the de la Vall{\'e}e-Poussin sum and $K_n(x)$ is the Fej{\'e}r kernel, i.e.,

+The following lemmas will play an important role in the proof of the main theorem.